innergnome/FictionBoard-Site/docs/concepts.md

 Renders on or more documents into a searchable tome

-### Character record
+### Character sheet

-Renders a chunk or a document into a character record
+Renders a chunk or a document into a character sheet

 ### Relations

 Renders the relations between a specific type of game entities from a chunk, document or collection of documents.

+### Avatars

+Used in the above objects in various sizes.

 ## Game entities